f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 N = S / (l &#215; F)

 &#9758; The number of points should be a bit larger than the number of lines up to 240 lines then it can be a bit smaller to give an acceptable image quality.

+When the rational dowsampler is engaged (3) the resulting sample rate is calculated as the closest 10 S/s multiple to the source sample rate to fit an integer number of line points.

+The example taken in the screenshot is from a 405 lines × 20 FPS video signal:

+  - source sample rate is 1500 kS/s
+  - line frequency is 8100 Hz
+  - 186 points fit in 8100 × 186 = 1506.6 kS/s
+  - 185 points fit in 8100 × 185 = 1498.5 kS/s
+  - therefore the closest sample rate is 1498.5 kS/s for 185 points per line

 <h3>5: Number of points (or samples) per line</h3>